Pennsylvania's water trails are a reflection of the state's diverse geology, ecology, and communities. And they're fun!

 Enjoy a leisurely float and paddle along all or part of the Middle Allegheny River Water Trail, a 107-mile stretch of river canoeable year ‘round that’s both beginner and family-friendly.
 Three sections totaling 86.6 miles have even been designated “Wild and Scenic” by Congress.

-A paddler’s paradise that stretches for nearly 200 miles, the North Branch Susquehanna River Water Trail offers idyllic mountain views, abundant wildlife and riverside towns — as well as prime fishing opportunities.
-A comprehensive map and guide is available from the Pennsylvania Fish & Boat Commission, and local outfitters can provide boat rentals.
+A paddler’s paradise that stretches for nearly 200 miles, the North Branch Susquehanna River Water Trail offers idyllic mountain views, abundant wildlife, and riverside towns — as well as prime fishing opportunities.
+A comprehensive map and guide are available from the Pennsylvania Fish & Boat Commission, and local outfitters can provide boat rentals.